LaurenzV/krilla/src/validation/PDF_A2.md

 - `pdf-writer` always write streams as described in the spec. 🟢
 - krilla does never write streams referencing external files. 🔵
 - krilla does never use `LZWDecode` or `Crypt`. 🔵
+- krilla never writes F, FFIlter or FDecodeParams in streams. 🔵

 6.1.8: krilla only ever writes UTF-8 strings as names. 🟢